IDS 3932 Honors Ethics and Science

 Rdg: David Buchanan and Franklin Miller, “Justice and Fairness in the KKI Lead Paint Study,” American Journal of Public Health 96(5):781-7 (2006)(bb)

-Rdg: Neergard, "US apologizes for '40s syphilis study in Guatemala', online; Dragojlovic, "Clinical Trials and Drug Development" (bb); Emanuel and Miller, 'Ethics of Placebo-Controlled Trials,' NEJM, 2001, online; Dragojlovic, Forum Power Point (bb)
+Rdg: Neergard, "US apologizes for '40s syphilis study in Guatemala', online; Dragojlovic, "Clinical Trials and Drug Development" Forum Power Point (bb); Emanuel and Miller, 'Ethics of Placebo-Controlled Trials,' NEJM, 2001, online (from FAU domain) or in blackboard.

 For those interested: John Harris, 'The Survival Lottery', Philosophy 50:81-7 (1975)(online at jstor); George Klosko, "Presumptive Benefit, Fairness, and Political Obligation," Philosophy and Public Affairs 16:241-59 (1987)(online at jstor)